 You already know keyword stuffing is a fast track to penalties from the search engines.
 They understand content has to be readable to make their users happy.

-In fact, using keywords too much will probably result in a penalty.
+In fact, using keywords too much can result in a penalty.
 Google hates keyword stuffing.
 Keep in mind its algorithm rankings articles for things like readability, usefulness, authoritativeness, and so on.
 Keyword stuffing undermines all off this.

 Keyword density tools are useful for writers working to un-learn the keyword obsession many of us were instructed to labor under for so many years.
 Use them and eventually you’ll be able to write naturally, again.